ehakobya/weather-app-react/README.md

-# Weather Application with React JS and openwaether API
+# Responsive Weather Application with React JS and openwaether API

 ### Design credits to Arthur K https://dribbble.com/shots/7118235-Weather-DailyUI-037
 ### Design was used for learning purposes only